chenlwilson/recastly-redux/README.md

-# recastly-redux
+# recastly-redux: A Youtube client-side clone using React & Redux
 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.